+AWARNING

-AWARNING Read and understand all warning labels and operator's guide before
+Read and understand all warning labels and operator's guide before operation.
+If guide is missing, ask your dealer for a new one.

-· Get familiar with your vehicle.
+Get familiar with your vehicle.
 Inexperienced riders may overlook risks and be surprised by vehicle's specific behavior and terrain conditions.
 Ride slowly.

-· Evcessive speed and reckless driving can kill!

-ALWAYS adjust your speed according to snow conditions and circumstances on minimum operator age.
-Manufacturer recommends
+Excessive speed and reckless driving can kill !
+ALWAYS adjust your speed according to snow conditions and circumstances.